programmiersportgruppe/sbt-tabular-test-reporter/README.md

 --------

 * Make automatic testing with scripted work.
-* Make output format configurable, e.g. tab separated.
+* Make output format configurable, e.g. tab-separated.

 Questions
 ---------

-* Should the hostname be include in the file?
+* Should the hostname be included in the file?
 * Should the current commit and a flag indicating whether the working copy is clean be included?
-* Is time stamping the filename the right solution or should we have an "archiving plugin" that copies files after a successful run into the archive folder?
+* Is timestamping the filename the right solution or should we have an "archiving plugin" that copies files after a successful run into the archive folder?